ryanorendorff/ryanorendorff.github.io/src/posts/2022-11-27-define-once/define-once.md

 subtitle: A terrible hack that ends up being surprisingly useful
 ---

-Sometimes when we have a function that takes a long time to run, and we would really rather avoid running the function more often than absolutely necessary.
-Luckily, if our function is a pure function[^1], then we can [memoize](https://en.wikipedia.org/wiki/Memoization) the result of calling the function using the `cache` function.
+Sometimes we have a function that takes a long time to run, and we would really rather avoid running the function more often than absolutely necessary.
+If our function is pure[^1], then we can [memoize](https://en.wikipedia.org/wiki/Memoization) the result of calling the function using `cache` to alleviate some of the runtime woes.

 [^1]: The function's inputs and outputs form a relation and the function does
       no side effects such as print out to standard out.